WHAT IS THIS USED FOR A FOUCAULT TESTER:

 In measurements of optical quality, need correct defects on it so that the reflected wave is not damaged for more than a quarter of the wavelength (Lambda/4), of light that the human eye is most sensitive (68,75 millionths of a millimeter) that's why you should use a source at puntiformità, to obtain measured values that will be returned with the computation, in comparison with this reference value, and expressed as the fraction "Lambda/n", presenting the best optical quality, the higher the denominator n.

-WHY’ IT IS’ USEFUL ONE LED DIAMETRO 5MM.
+WHY’ And it is’ USEFUL ONE LED DIAMETRO 5MM.

 A smaller sized Led 5 mm would not be useful because it penalizes pupil average human vision that is unnecessarily wide 5 mm.